 Basis Technologies strongly recommend that an ActiveControl upgrade is performed with assistance from one of our Solution Specialists.
-This not only ensures that the benefits of the newer functionality such as the Rules Engine can be more efficiently reaped, it also helps ensure that any teething issues and questions encountered during the Upgrade process can be addressed in a more timely fashion since we are directly involved in the process.
+This not only ensures that the benefits of the newer functionality can be more efficiently reaped, it also helps ensure that any teething issues and questions encountered during the Upgrade process can be addressed in a more timely fashion since we are directly involved in the process.